-Mr. Panico began his career advising clients regarding tax law applicable to tax-exempt obligations and continues to advise clients on the tax aspects of issuing, refunding, and restructuring tax-exempt debt.
-His tax experience includes advising clients on the use of interest rate swap agreements for new money and refunding transactions (including rate locks, swaptions, and super-integrated hedges), arbitrage rebate liability, changes in use of bond-financed facilities, and restructuring tax-exempt obligations due to financial distress.
+Dave advises clients on tax law applicable to tax-exempt obligations, including refundings and restructurings of tax-exempt debt.
+His experience includes advising clients on the use of interest rate swap agreements for new money and refunding transactions (including rate locks, swaptions, and super-integrated hedges), “Cinderella bonds,” tender/put bonds, changes in use of bond-financed facilities, restructuring tax-exempt obligations due to financial distress, and arbitrage rebate liability.
 He also advises issuers and financial institutions on statutory and tax law applicable to investments of bond proceeds and general fund moneys.

-Mr. Panico has written and presented on various public finance topics, including economic development projects, qualified 501(c)(3) bonds, Indian tribal government finance, arbitrage rebate, IRS audits and post-issuance compliance, clean renewable energy bonds (CREBs), qualified energy conservation bonds (QECBs), energy performance contracts, tax increment financing (TIF), and new market tax credits.
-Mr. Panico has authored comments that have been incorporated into the Treasury Regulations.
+Dave is a member of the firm’s Business Transactions, Exempt Organizations, Public Private Partnerships (P3), Sustainability, State and Local Government, and Energy Industry Groups.
+He has written and presented on various public finance topics, including economic development projects, qualified 501(c)(3) bonds, Indian tribal government finance, arbitrage rebate, post-issuance compliance, clean renewable energy bonds (CREBs), qualified energy conservation bonds (QECBs), energy performance contracts, tax increment financing (TIF), and new market tax credits.
+Dave has authored legislation and comments that have been incorporated into the U.S. Treasury Regulations and the Connecticut General Statutes.
 He is the author of the article "Survey of the Final Arbitrage Regulations," published in The Urban Lawyer, an American Bar Association publication.

 Prior to joining Robinson+Cole, Dave was a certified public accountant with Ernst & Whinney.
 He is a member of the American Institute of Certified Public Accountants and the Connecticut Society of Certified Public Accountants.